patrickfrey/mewa/doc/tutorial.md

 ### What is Missing
 This article showed the implementation of a primitive language missing lots of features.
 For example:
+  * Constructors implementing late binding, e.g. for implementing copy elision
+  * More type qualifiers like const, private, etc.
+  * Pointers
-  * Dynamic Memory Allocation
+  * Dynamic memory allocation
   * Exceptions
-  * More Language Features
   * Generics
+  * Lambdas
+  * Coroutines

 And many more.
+You can visit the [FAQ](faq.md) to get an idea, how to implement a richer language.
-You can visit the [FAQ](faq.md) and dig into the main [example language1](example_language1.md).
+You can dig into the main [example language1](example_language1.md) that implements many features missing here as example.

+## Conclusion
+We have seen how a very primitive compiler is written in _Lua_ using _Mewa_.
+We could compile and run a simple demo program in the shell.

-Writing a compiler is a matter of organization.
-I hope this article could give you some anchors for your personal compiler project.
+I hope I could give you some overview about one way writing a compiler front-end.
+To see another approach can be interesting, even if you go along another path.

+_Mewa_ is based on very old ideas and offers nothing new.
+But it is a pragmatic approach that brings the implementation of non trivial compiler front-ends for a single person within reach.